peterkuma/peterkuma.net/_presentation/kuma_et_al_2017/index.md

   New Zealand Earth System Model using shipborne and ground-based observations.pdf
 file_size: 85077009
 doc_image: doc.png
-place: Meteorological Society of New Zealand Annual Conference, Dunedin, New Zealand, 13-15 November 2017
+conference: Meteorological Society of New Zealand Annual Conference, Dunedin, New Zealand, 13-15 November 2017
 abstract: '<p>One of the primary objectives of the New Zealand Earth System Model (NZESM) is to reduce shortwave radiation biases over the Southern Ocean, which are